Safety & Education

-Safety is a top priority at Montana-Dakota Utilities.
+Montana-Dakota Utilities is Committed to Zero®.
+We are committed to zero incidents and injuries.
 Our goal each day is to provide safe and reliable service.
 Our commitment to safety extends to our customers, our employees and to the communities we serve.

 Storms can and do cause power outages in our region during each season.
 Whether it’s a winter blizzard, a spring ice storm or a summer thunderstorm, electrical service is sometimes the victim.
 Here are some important tips to help you prepare for and cope with a power outage.